 — Malachi Postlethwaist

 Established and reinforced is the notion that slavery and capitalist development were inseparable forces.
 The political slave economy provided the scaffolding for wealth creation.
 That wealth was channelled towards innovative transformational changes in strategic areas in European economies.
 Wealth created by slave labour was repatriated to Europe to be repaid with massive development in exploration, banking finance, shipping, forestry, fishing agriculture and notably the emergence of major commercial and industrial centres.
-Liverpool, Bristol, and Manchester in England; Nantes and Bordeaux in France; Seville in Spain; and New England and New York in The United States; all notorious slave-trading ports where profits generated by the enormous turnover in human cargo facilitated their transformation into major manufacturing centres, which became the epicentre for Europe’s and America’s dramatic industrial take-off.
+Liverpool, Bristol, and Manchester in England; Nantes and Bordeaux in France; Seville in Spain; and New England and New York in The United States — - all notorious slave-trading ports where profits generated by the enormous turnover in human cargo facilitated their transformation into major manufacturing centre, which became the epicenter for Europe’s and America’s dramatic industrial take-off.
 Development in Europe and North America — contrasting underdevelopment in Africa.